 - Assist with grant application writing for program support

 - Assist with development of novel techniques to expand REEF’s Volunteer Fish Survey Project

-Masters degree in biology or a closely related field and two years of relevant experience; or Doctoral degree in biology or a closely related field.
+Master’s or Undergraduate degree in biology or a closely related field and two years of relevant field experience; or Doctoral degree in biology or a closely related field.
 Driver license and vehicle.